-The nose is of particular importance for the overall appearance of the face.
-Its various parts should be in balanced harmony with each other.
+Your nose is of particular importance for your overall appearance.
+Fir the nose tob e cosmetically pleasing, its various parts should be in balanced harmony with each other.
 These parts include the nasal dorsum, the sidewalls, the nasal tip, and the columella.
 A nose is perceived as beautiful, if it looks natural and does not distract attention from the remainder of the face.
 Beside its appearance, the nose also serves important functions like breathing.
-A clogged nose may interfere with a person´s well being, sleep, and daily activities.
-The warming and humidifying function of the nose is also of great importance for a person´s well-being.
-Furthermore the nose should feel naturally soft to touch for ideal well-being.
+Breathing freely reduces your stress level, allows for sound sleep and improves your immune system.
+The warming and humidifying function of the nose is also of great importance for your well-being.
+Not at last, your nose should feel naturally soft to touch.

-Rhinoplasty requires great skill, artistry, and experience to consistently create a natural-looking nose that is in harmony with the remaining facial features.
-Dr. Gassner feels that is equally important to create a beautiful, naturally looking and feeling external nose as it is important to improve and preserve the important functions of the nose, such as breathing, warming and humidifying the air.
+Rhinoplasty requires great skill, artistry, and experience to consistently achieve favorable results.
+Dr. Gassner feels that is equally important to create a beautiful looking and naturally feeling external nose as it is important to improve and preserve the important functions of the nose: breathing, warming and humidifying the air.

 Deformities of the nose that can be corrected with rhinoplasty surgery include: a dorsal hump, a crooked nose, a wide tip and dorsum, a long or short nose, a hanging nasal tip and asymmetries of the nose.

-Computer Simulation before Nasal Surgery with so called morphing software allows the surgeon to simulate the possible surgical result after rhinoplasty (nasal surgery).
+Computer Simulation before Nasal Surgery with morphing software allows Dr. Gassner to simulate your possible result after rhinoplasty (nasal surgery).
 This method is particularly suitable to show possible changes in the view from the side (profile).
-For example, the removal of a nasal hump, the augmentation of a nasal saddle, the elevation of a droopy nasal tip or the reduction in size of a nose that is too large can be demonstrated to the patient before surgery.
+For example, the removal of a nasal hump, the augmentation of a nasal saddle, the elevation of a droopy nasal tip or the reduction in size of a nose that is too large can be shown before surgery.

-Computer simulation may allow the expert surgeon to show the patient which changes may be realistic to expect.
+Computer simulation allows Dr. Gassner to create realistic expectations about the result that can be achieved for you.
 Of course, one must stress that the actual result after surgery may differ within certain tolerances from the simulated image.
-The surgeon should explain to the patient in detail the opportunities and limitations of this method.
-Under no circumstances can the simulation be regarded as a guarantee for a surgical result.
+Dr. Gassner will explain to you in detail the opportunities and limitations of this method.
+Of course, the simulation cannot be regarded as a guarantee for a surgical result.

-While this method is suitable to show changes from the side view, changes from the frontal view are more difficult to display with simulation software.
-Also, very complex deviations such as the cleft nose deformity or complex asymmetries cannot always be well simulated.
+This method is suitable to show changes from the side view and often also in the fornt view.
+Very complex deviations such as the cleft nose deformity or complex asymmetries may not always be well simulated.

-Please, feel free to contact us through the link contact if you would like to arrange for an appointment with Dr. Gassner to perform computer simulation on your nose.
+Please, feel free to contact us through the link contact if you would like to arrange for a Skype consultation with computer simulation of your nose by Dr. Gassner.

-Dr. Gassner takes special efforts to utilize surgical techniques that are as non-traumatic and minimally invasive as possible.
-Nasal packs may be utilized to plug the nose and to minimize the risk of any nosebleed after surgery.
-These packs may be perceived as unpleasant to the patient as they fill up the nose and typically do not allow for nasal breathing.
+Dr. Gassner makes special efforts to employ surgical techniques that are as non-traumatic and minimally invasive as possible.
+Nasal packs are designed to plug the nose and to minimize the risk of any nosebleed after surgery.
+These packs may be perceived as unpleasant as they fill up the nose and typically do not allow for nasal breathing.

 As with a first operation, there are basically two different techniques for post-correction: In the so-called open technique, the skin is cut through the nasal bridge by a scalpal incision.
 The skin soft – coat is then lifted off the nasal tip and the nose is “opened”.
 Advocates of this technique suggest that the overview is better and that more complex changes can be corrected more easily.
 The disadvantages of the open technique can be a somewhat broader scarring, the need for more elaborate cartilage transplantation, the consumption of more septum cartilage and possibly the formation of somewhat harder nasal tips.